chromium/chromium/docs/enterprise/policies.md

 ## Policy Ownership

+Policy owners can be individuals, references to OWNERS files, or Google Group aliases.

 Each policy has two or more owners to minimize the risk of becoming orphaned when the author moves away from it.

-Policy owners can either be individuals or references to OWNERS files.
 At least one of the owners listed for a policy needs to be an individual, preferably one with a chromium.org or google.com account.
 This is to ensure that some external organizations like the translators team can more easily reach out in case of questions.
+At least one of the owners should be a reference to an OWNERS file or a Google Group.
+OWNERS files are preferred to groups since groups can have restricted access rights.

 ### Responsibilities of the Policy Ownership